Recycling Lives

 Recycling Lives Limited, formerly Recycling Co Ltd and Preston Recycling Ltd, is a British recycling and waste management company headquartered in Preston, Lancashire.
 It has over 200 employees and £25 million turnover.
 The company founded a social welfare charity, Recycling Lives Charity, and is committed to undertaking only commercial ventures with a demonstrable charity or community benefit.

-Recycling Lives Limited was founded by entrepreneur and current chief executive Steven Jackson, OBE, who was recognised for his services to employment and the community in Lancashire in the 2013 New Year Honours list.
+Recycling Lives Limited was founded by entrepreneur Steven Jackson, who was recognised for his services to employment and the community in Lancashire in the 2013 New Year Honours list.

 Recycling and waste management operations

 Recycling Lives undertakes a broad range of commercial services for commercial and domestic clients, and public sector organisations.
 These services include the recycling of scrap metal, end-of-life vehicles, car batteries, waste electrical and electronic equipment (WEEE) including CRTs and FPDs, glass and plastics.

 The company also offers skip and container hire and waste collection services via the SkipHireNetwork and BulkyWaste websites.
 They operate a centre for the public to bring in waste and their eBay shop sells salvaged flat panel display parts.